t16ing/env2/README.md

 ## Features

-- Sensible `zsh` and `tmux` configurations, aliases and keybindngs
+- Sensible `zsh` and `tmux` configurations, aliases and key bindings.
-- `fail2cam` to trigger notification if login fails
+- `fail2cam` to trigger notification if login fails.
-- Consistent shell customization
+- Consistent shell customization.
-- Consistent desktop customization
+- Consistent desktop customization.

 ## How To Install `env2`